psychemedia/storytelling-notes/mr-fox.md

 The distressed wife came down, and threw herself at his feet, all in tears, with her hair about her shoulders.
 "This signifies nothing," says Blue Beard, "you must die then, taking hold of her hair with one hand, and lifting up his cimeter with the other, he was going to take off her head.
 The poor gentlewoman, turning about to him and looking at him with dying eyes, desired him to afford her one little moment to recollect herself.
 "No, no," said he, "recommend thyself to God and was just ready to strike.
 At this very instant, there was such a loud knocking at the gate, that Blue Beard made a sudden stop.
 The gate was opened, and presently entered two horsemen, who, drawing their swords, ran directly to Blue Beard.

-He knew them to he his wife's brothers, one a dragoon, the other a musketeer ; so he ran immediately to save himself; but the two brothers pursued so closely, that they overtook him before he could get to the steps of the porch, when they ran their swords through his body, and left him dead.
+He knew them to he his wife's brothers, one a dragoon, the other a musketeer; so he ran immediately to save himself; but the two brothers pursued so closely, that they overtook him before he could get to the steps of the porch, when they ran their swords through his body, and left him dead.

 The poor wife was almost as dead as her husband, and had not strength enough to rise and welcome her brothers.
 Blue Beard had no heirs, and so his wife became mistress ot all his estate.
 She made use of one part of it to marry her sister Anne to a young gentleman, who had loved her a longwhile; another part, to buy captains' commissions for her brothers; and the rest, to marry herself to a very worthy gentleman, who made her forget the ill time she had passed with Blue Beard.
 ```